mikaelvesavuori/figmagic/README.md

 ## Announcements

+### Version `4.5.0` enables using frames as well as groups for generating components from Figma

+See more on the [version 4.5.0 release page](https://github.com/mikaelvesavuori/figmagic/releases/tag/v4.5.0).

 ### Version `4.4.0` outputs all files on disk (and imports) as PascalCase

 When files (and Elements) are written to disk these now use a PascalCase format.
 This is partly because recent versions have also started to accept dashes and underscores in names, for example for Elements and tokens named things like `my-design-system-button`, which would be transformed into `MyDesignSystemButton`.